Adrian Cheng: Boards and committees

 He is on the boards of companies such as New World Development and Chow Tai Fook Enterprises, among others.
 On 13 January 2023, Cheng was appointed as a new member of the Board of Directors of the Financial Services Development Council (FSDC).

 Cheng holds a number of art-focused board positions including, WKCDA Board Member of M+ from October 2016 to October 2018, a member of M+ Founding Benefactors, the major donors of M+, Visiting Committee of The Metropolitan Museum of Art, Board Member of Asia Art Archive, Trustee of Royal Academy of Arts, Board Member of The Friends of Guimet Museum, and Member of International Circle of Centre Pompidou.

 On 17 January 2023, Hong Kong Government appointed Cheng as the chairman of a new arts and culture committee, Mega Arts and Cultural Events Committee, "seeking to bring big events back to the city".
 Later on 21 February 2023, Hong Kong Government appointed Cheng as one of the members of the Culture Commission for a period of two years from 1 March 2023.
 In November 2023, The Financial Services Development Council announced the establishment of the Hong Kong Academy for Wealth Legacy, with Cheng appointed as the Chairman of the Board of Directors with effect from 14 November 2023.
 The Academy is dedicated to foster Hong Kong as a leading global family office hub.

-Controversies

-Chubby Hearts

-Hong Kong Mega Arts and Cultural Events Committee, chaired by Cheng, granted HK$7.8 million to “Chubby Hearts Hong Kong” art installations in February 2024.
-The art installation was created by British designer Anya Hindmarch, who was the tenant of K11 MUSEA.
-This raised concerns about conflicts of interest, as fund chairman Adrian Cheng is linked to the mall, prompting criticism over funding transparency.

-20 billion loss of New World Development

-New World Development had massed borrowings that made it the most debt-laden major developer in Hong Kong when Cheng was the CEO.
-In 2024, New World posted a loss attributable to shareholders of HK$19.7 billion ($2.5 billion) for the financial year ended in June, the worst since the founding and of the company half a century before.
-Cheng resigned from his position of CEO in September.
-In December, New World was kicked out of the Hang Seng Index.
+“Contenu polémique, non neutre, basé sur des sources primaires — suppression conformément aux règles de neutralité.”